OpenAgentsInc/v3-nah/docs/graph.md

 Each node has a vector embedding, enabling cosine similarity search and specific information retrieval.
 This approach, inspired by Microsoft's GraphRAG paper, combines graph-based representation with vector-based similarity search.

+## Graph Visualization and Interaction

+The graph is implemented in a fullscreen @react-three/fiber canvas, overlaid by a HUD with buttons for push-to-talk, menu options, and other controls.
+Key features include:

+- Panning and zooming: Users can navigate the graph using a combination of OrbitControls (from @react-three/drei) and isomorphic camera or similar techniques.
+- Interactive nodes: Individual nodes can be clicked to view more detailed information.
+- Responsive design: The graph adapts to different screen sizes and orientations.

+## Data Storage and Synchronization

+Nodes and edges are stored in SQLite on the relay and transported to the client based on information requests.
+The app maintains a local copy using expo-sqlite, ensuring offline access and improved performance.

 ## GraphRAG Implementation

 OpenAgents implements GraphRAG (Graph-based Retrieval Augmented Generation) to improve understanding of complex relationships within codebases and user data.
 Key aspects include: